Vanyolande/Gen-AI-Bootcamp-2025/README.md

 BOYOtech is a non-profit organization providing AI powered educational services and wants to invest in owning their infrastructure.
 The 2 major concerns are about the privacy of user data and the cost of manged services for GenAI will greatly raise cost.

-They want to invest in an AI PC of about 10-12K
+We want to invest in an AI PC of about 10-12K
 They have about 250 active students who are located within the city of Bamenda in Cameroon.

-## Assumptons
+## Assumptions

-We assums that the open-source LLMs that we choose will be powerful enough to run on hardware with an investment of 10-12k We are going to hook up a single server in the office to the internet and have enough bandwidth to serve the 250 students.
+We assume that the open-source LLMs that we choose will be powerful enough to run on hardware with an investment of 10-12k We are going to hook up a single server in the office to the internet and have enough bandwidth to serve the 250 students.

 ## Data Strategy